 LLM Coding Failure Patterns

-This is a running log of recurring failure patterns that I've encountered when using LLMs for coding work — across GitHub Copilot, Cursor, Claude Code, and others.
-These aren't bugs but tendencies that appear across tools and models.
+This is a running log of recurring failure patterns that I have encountered when using LLMs for coding work — across GitHub Copilot, Cursor, Claude Code, and others.
+These are not bugs but tendencies that appear across tools and models.
 Knowing them makes reviews faster.
-These entries I found several times, but some may have disappeared or will disappear with newer models.
+Each pattern appeared multiple times; some may fade with newer models.

 Over-engineering — solves the general case, not the specific one

-Given a concrete task, an LLM will often solve the abstract version of it.
-It won't reuse the helper function three files away — it'll write a new one.
-It'll add parameters for flexibility nobody asked for.
-It will handle edge cases that don't exist in the codebase.
+Given a concrete task, an LLM often solves the abstract version of it.
+It does not reuse the helper function that already exists elsewhere in the codebase — it writes a new one.
+It adds parameters for flexibility nobody asked for.
+It handles edge cases that do not exist in the codebase.

 The output is often correct but not appropriate.
-The feedback I give most often is to make as least changes as possible, make it short and reuse functions that are already there.
+The feedback I give most often is to make as few changes as possible, keep it short, and reuse functions that are already there.

 Clumsy solutions — right answer, wrong path

-Sometimes the logic works but the approach is not every efficient.
+Sometimes the logic works but the approach is not very efficient.
 A concrete example: getting the maximum date

 from a DataFrame by sorting the column and taking the last row, instead of calling .max().